spacebase/spacebasenz/README.md

 That command should do a lot: create a new GitHub repository and a new Pantheon demo site, integrated by CircleCI.
 (If not, run again with option  `-vvv` to debug.)

+The last lines of text should point you at your new github repository.

 #### Load the database at Pantheon and start using Drupal [ Easy Drupal ]